-Before the Renewal Act, renewal registration could only be made during the last year of the original term and was required to extend copyright into the renewal term.
+Before the Copyright Renewal Act of 1992, renewal registration could only be made during the last year of the original term and was required to extend copyright into the renewal term.
 Under this act, renewal registration during the last year of the original term is optional.
 However, to encourage authors and proprietors to continue to do so, the act provides benefits for timely renewal registration.